panoptes/POCS/README.md

 [PANOPTES](https://projectpanoptes.org) is an open source citizen science project that is designed to find exoplanets with digital cameras.
-The goal of PANOPTES is to establish a global network of of robotic cameras run by amateur astronomers and schools in order to monitor, as continuously as possible, a very large number of stars.
+The goal of PANOPTES is to establish a global network of of robotic cameras run by amateur astronomers schools in order to monitor, as continuously as possible, a very large number of stars.
 For more general information about the project, including the science case and resources for interested individuals, see the [about page](https://projectpanoptes.org/articles/what-is-panoptes/).

 POCS (PANOPTES Observatory Control System) is the main software driver for the PANOPTES unit, responsible for high-level control of the unit.
-There are also files for a one-time upload to the arduino hardware, as well as various scripts to read information from the environmental sensors.
+This repository also contains a number of scripts for running a full instance of POCS.

 ## Getting Started